-- 1 The following forms of development are envisaged in the zone: - conservation work - interpretive signage and facility - nature based/eco tourist accommodation - recreation path. - 2 Development listed as non-complying is generally inappropriate. - 3 Buildings and structures should mainly be for essential purposes, such as shelters and toilet facilities associated with public recreation, navigation purposes or necessary minor public works. - 4 Development involving the removal of shell grit or sand, other than for coastal protection works purposes, or the disposal of domestic and industrial waste should not be undertaken. - 5 Aquaculture inlet and outlet pipes should not be developed unless 1 or more of the following applies: - (a) the adjoining land is located in an aquaculture zone - (b) the environmental impacts will be minimal. - Native vegetation retained and farming activities located away from sensitive areas such as dunes, wetlands, beaches or other sensitive features.
+- 1 The following forms of development are envisaged in the zone: - conservation work - interpretive signage and facility - nature based/eco tourist accommodation. - 2 Development listed as non-complying is generally inappropriate. - 3 Buildings and structures should mainly be for essential purposes, such as shelters and toilet facilities associated with public recreation, navigation purposes or necessary minor public works. - 4 Development involving the removal of shell grit or sand, other than for coastal protection works purposes, or the disposal of domestic and industrial waste should not be undertaken. - 5 Aquaculture inlet and outlet pipes should not be developed unless 1 or more of the following applies: - (a) the adjoining land is located in an aquaculture zone - (b) the environmental impacts will be minimal. - 6 Native vegetation should be retained and any development should be located away from sensitive areas such as dunes, wetlands, beaches or other sensitive features.